What is a good staff-to-provider ratio?

 The detail

 MGMA Cost Survey data shows specialty-specific median staff-to-provider ratios: family medicine 4.0 to 4.8, internal medicine 4.2 to 5.0, pediatrics 4.0 to 4.8, OB/GYN 4.5 to 5.5, dermatology 3.5 to 4.5, orthopedics 5.0 to 6.5 (driven by surgical scheduling and DME), cardiology 4.5 to 6.0, ophthalmology 5.0 to 7.0 (tech-heavy workflow).
 Dental: 2.5 to 3.5 staff per dentist, with hygiene-heavy practices at the upper end.
 PT: 0.7 to 1.3 staff per clinician.
-Ratios above the median typically indicate either workflow inefficiency or under-leveraged staff.
+Ratios above the median typically indicate either workflow inefficiency or staff working below their scope.
 Ratios below the median often indicate burnout risk and missed billing.
 The right number depends less on benchmarks than on outcome metrics: AR days, no-show rate, denial rate, and provider productivity.

 MGMA Cost Survey publishes median staff-to-provider ratios by specialty annually.